spgroup/conflict-static-analysis/Readme.md

 ### Build

-To build the project, you will need of Maven and Java 8 or higher.
+To build the project, you will need Maven and Java 8 (or higher).
 Run the command below:

 ```SHELL
 mvn clean install -DskipTests